enatario/SCSS-Base/README.md

 #### `_typography.scss`
 This file is for global typographic definitions.
 Currently this has some base definitions for the `body`, but can be filled out more to define `h1`s, `h2`s, `p`s, or any tag that serves text.
 - I find it's cleanest to keep definitions to *tags* instead of *classes*
-- Remember these are *globals* so try to keep things as low-fi as possible so you're not stuck overriding a lot in your module class declarations
+- Remember these are *globals* so try to keep things as low-fi as possible so you're not stuck overriding a lot in your module class declarations.

 #### `_unicode.scss`
 This is a list of variables for a handful of unicode characters that are used fairly often.